Stevela-hn/RL-Simulation/README.md

 Some interpretations for "not self-explanatory" variable names I used in the script:

 Parameter wise
-`H`: number of horizon - in the paper it is set to be 24, 36, 48.
-`n`: number of patients sampled by each time of iteration.
+`H`: number of horizon - in the paper it is set to be 24, 36, 48. \n `n`: number of patients sampled by each time of iteration.
 `K`: number of iterations for this algorithm
 `theta`: it is the key parameter we're trying to opt, represent the probability of doing treatment.